tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 My eyes bulged with horror, but Dahlia’s face lit up, delighted.
 "See?
 I told you!"

-But when Frank spoke again, he spoke in an unknown language.
+But when Frank spoke again, he chatted in an unknown language.
 It sounded like nothing we’d heard before.
 Our eyes almost popped from our sockets as the doll launched into a spine-chilling monologue, blabbering for minutes uninterrupted.

-I searched the doll from head to toe looking for a button. *Surely there was a button that made him talk?*
+I searched the doll from head to toe looking for a button that made him talk. *Surely there was something.*

-But there was none.
+But nothing.

 \*\*\*

 Later that night, I combed the internet for answers, determined to solve the mystery.
 I Googled everything I could imagine:

 \- *Talking porcelain dolls…*

 \- *Creepy dolls…*

-\- *Are porcelain dolls supposed to talk…*

 \- *Language experts…*